sangambaral17/TradeMaster/PRODUCT_DOCUMENTATION.md

 ## Executive Summary

-**TradeMaster® Enterprise Edition** is a cutting-edge, desktop-based inventory and sales management system designed specifically for small to medium-sized retail businesses.
-Built with modern .NET technology and leveraging enterprise-grade architectural patterns, TradeMaster delivers the power of enterprise software at an affordable price point.
+**Walsong TradeMaster® Enterprise Edition** is a cutting-edge, desktop-based inventory and sales management system designed specifically for small to medium-sized retail businesses.
+Built with modern .NET technology and leveraging enterprise-grade architectural patterns, Walsong TradeMaster delivers the power of enterprise software at an affordable price point.

 ### Key Value Propositions